sabbirahmedfahim/DigitalWalletLite/README.md

 # DigitalWalletLite – Console-Based Java Wallet

-A Java console-based digital wallet system with MySQL backend.
-All logic is in a single `Main.java` file.
-This is a `lite version` of our main project, which was postponed due to some uncertain reason.
-We like to think you’re clever enough to handle any complexity if you decide to run the project—but don’t worry, it’s not too scary. 😉
+DigitalWalletLite is a lightweight Java console application with a MySQL backend.
+It’s designed as a simple, easy-to-understand demonstration of how Java programs can interact with a relational database to manage user accounts and transactions.

-### Features
+## Features

 - User registration and login
 - Deposit and withdraw money